nolanbconaway/nolanbconaway.github.io/content/articles/2023-dbt-ci.md

 This post contains an overview of the solution I've been circling for a few years now.

-## Why running dbt in CI difficult?
+## Why is running dbt in CI difficult?

 ### Schema management

 In local development dbt uses a host of schemas in a development database (`dbt_nolan`, `dbt_nolan_staging`, etc) which are automatically built to populate/test tables.
-The base prefix for all these tables is set via the `schema` in the [`profiles.yml`](https://docs.getdbt.com/docs/core/connect-data-platform/connection-profiles#understanding-target-schemas).
+The base prefix for all these tables is configured via the `schema` setting in [`profiles.yml`](https://docs.getdbt.com/docs/core/connect-data-platform/connection-profiles#understanding-target-schemas).

-Running in CI requires dynamically setting the schema prefix based on the PR number, git hash, branch name, etc. This can be done with [`envvars`](https://docs.getdbt.com/reference/dbt-jinja-functions/env_var).
+Running dbt in CI requires *dynamically* setting the schema prefix; usually based on the PR number, git hash, branch name, etc. This can be done with [`envvars`](https://docs.getdbt.com/reference/dbt-jinja-functions/env_var).
 The important thing is to pick something that won't collide with any other CI runs or user development.

 Not only does a CI solution need to generate the schema name on the fly, but it should have a system to drop the schemas after the fact so that the dev database doesn't store a bunch of old schemas from historical CI runs.

 ### Testing changed models

-In my experience its basically unthinkable (for database load, cost, time, etc, reasons) to run an entire dbt project when it reaches even medium sizes.
-So running only the affected models is important.
+In my experience its basically unthinkable (for database load, cost, time, etc, reasons) to `dbt build` an entire project of even medium size.
+So it becomes important to isolate the models affected by changes in a pull request.

 dbt is able to identify local files that have changed compared to a [manifest/state file](https://docs.getdbt.com/reference/artifacts/manifest-json).
 The state file is typically used to store the _main branch state_ (or whatever the merge target), so that dbt can isolate the current changes.